 - Expert route assessment for safety and usability.

 - An audit of infrastructure conditions.

-The sign plates are proposed to be installed in June/July 2016.
+The sign plates were installed in June/July 2016.

-If successful, the next step will be to use this technique on other quiet one-way streets.
+If successful, we will use this technique in other quiet one-way streets.